QuEraComputing/Bloqade.jl/lib/BloqadeCUDA/README.md

-# BloqadeODE
+# BloqadeCUDA

-Bloqade ODE (DiffEq-based) backend.
+CUDA patches for Bloqade.

 ## Installation

 <p>
-BloqadeODE is a &nbsp;
+BloqadeCUDA is a &nbsp;
     <a href="https://julialang.org">
         <img src="https://raw.githubusercontent.com/JuliaLang/julia-logo-graphics/master/images/julia.ico" width="16em">
         Julia Language
     </a>
     &nbsp; package.
-To install BloqadeODE,
+To install BloqadeCUDA,
     please <a href="https://docs.julialang.org/en/v1/manual/getting-started/">open
     Julia's interactive session (known as REPL)</a> and press <kbd>]</kbd> key in the REPL to use the package mode, then type the following command
 </p>